Emergency work - Ingressi

 Processing of emergency work notices and subsequent actions

-If the occupational safety and health authority has no objections to the notice and the information contained therein, no further action need be taken.
+If the occupational safety and health authority has no objections to the notice and the information contained in the notice, no further action need be taken.

 If the notice relates to work that does not satisfy the legal definition of emergency work, the occupational safety and health authority must take steps to restrict or discontinue the work.
-If the employer continues to ask their employees to perform emergency work despite the occupational safety and health authority’s objections, the occupational safety and health authority can report the case to the police pursuant to the Finnish Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety and Health at Workplaces.
+If the employer continues to ask their employees to perform emergency work despite the occupational safety and health authority’s objections, the occupational safety and health authority can report the case to the police pursuant to the Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety and Health at Workplaces.

-In ambiguous cases and where there is no legal precedent, the occupational safety and health authority can first request an opinion from the Labour Council.
+In ambiguous cases, the occupational safety and health authority can first request an opinion from the Labour Council.